 Inspired by a race fit with the stiffest cuff and lowest profile, the Corsa provides increased sensitivity, stability, and responsiveness on the race course or in the run out of the cirque.
-Likely the stiffest ski boot liners on the market, the Corsa will transform your 140 flex race shells into the ski boots you hoped they would be..
+Using thinner premium materials, the Corsa offers a heightened connection to the ski and will transform your 140 flex race shells into the ski boots you hoped they would be.

 Mondo sizes correspond to foot length in cm.

 Select the same Mondo size liner as your boot shells.
 Use

 Returns and refunds will be granted as long as the liners show no more than 5 days of use.
 See our Return Policy.

 The interior is stitched with the highest quality leather, sourced from the same tannery that supplies Ferrari, so going fast is in these liners’ DNA.
 Thinner and more flexible side panels provide a precision fit that perfectly reflects the shape of your foot and lower leg.
 For skiers seeking performance in race stock shells, the Corsa ski boot liners are the answer, offering unparalleled heel lock and power transfer.
 Paired with an enhanced lacing system and now featuring a power strap, spoiler compatibility, and a removable tongue, the Corsa ensures your feet are properly positioned within your boots so that you can make the most out of every turn.

 The Corsa is pre-packed with the lowest volume of OMFit self-molding cork composite in the ZipFit fleet, specifically designed for lower-volume performance shells.
 These are also the choice ski boot liners for skiers with higher volume feet (think big foot not chicken feet) as they will likely be compatible with that skier’s shells.
 While the Corsa comes pre-packed with less cork, skiers can always add more cork to the tongue or ankle pockets to dial in their perfect fit.